 We have compiled a list of simple rules that will allow you to enjoy the beauty of the exhibition The Rediscovery of a Masterpiece in total tranquillity, moving comfortably around Palazzo Fava.

-To find our safety guidelines and the precautionary measures adopted by Genus Bononiae.
-Musei della Città in compliance with the Decree of the Italian Prime Minister of May 17th 2020, no. 33, with effect from Monday 18 May, CLICK HERE.
+Please CLICK HERE to see our safety guidelines and read all the precautionary measures adopted by Genus Bononiae.
+Musei della Città in compliance with the Decree of the Italian Prime Minister of January 14th, 2021.

 Special thanks to